Irene Dunne: Early life

-Irene Marie Dunn was born on December 20, 1898, at 507 East Gray Street in Louisville, Kentucky, to Joseph John Dunn, an Irish-American steamboat engineer/inspector for the United States government, and Adelaide Antoinette Dunn (née Henry), a concert pianist/music teacher of German descent from Newport, Kentucky.
+Irene Marie Dunn was born on December 20, 1898, at 507 East Gray Street in Louisville, Kentucky, to Joseph John Dunn, an Irish-American steamboat engineer and inspector for the United States government, and Adelaide Antoinette Dunn (née Henry), a concert pianist and music teacher of German descent from Newport, Kentucky.
 She was their second child and second daughter, and had a younger brother named Charles; Dunne's elder sister died soon after her birth.
-The family alternated between living in Kentucky and St. Louis, due to her father's job offers, but he died in April 1913 from a kidney infection when she was fourteen.
-She saved all of his letters and both remembered and lived by what he told her the night before he died: "Happiness is never an accident.
+The family alternated between living in Kentucky and St. Louis due to her father's job offers.
+He died in April 1913 from a kidney infection when she was fourteen.
+She saved all of his letters and remembered, indeed lived by, what he told her the night before he died: "Happiness is never an accident.
 It is the prize we get when we choose wisely from life's great stores."

 Following her father's death, Dunne's family moved to her mother's hometown of Madison, Indiana, living on W. Second St., in the same neighborhood as Dunne's grandparents.
 Dunne's mother taught her to play the piano as a very small girl — according to Dunne, "Music was as natural as breathing in our house," — but unfortunately for her, music lessons frequently prevented her from playing with the neighborhood kids.
 Her first school production of A Midsummer Night's Dream began her interest in drama, so she took singing lessons as well, and sang in local churches and high school plays before her graduation in 1916.
 Wanting to become a music teacher, she studied at the Indianapolis Conservatory of Music, earning a diploma in 1918.
 Later, she auditioned for the Chicago Musical College when she visited friends during a journey to Gary, Indiana, and won a college scholarship, officially graduating in 1926.
 Hoping to become a soprano opera singer, she moved to New York after finishing her second year in 1920, but failed two auditions with the Metropolitan Opera Company due to her inexperience and her "slight" voice.